 The board of education encourages parents to attempt to resolve issues relating to the use of ESI informally with the building principal and/or the superintendent before filing a formal complaint with the board.
-Once an informal complaint is received, the administrator handling such complaint shall investigate such matter, as deemed appropriate by the administrator.
 In the event that the complaint is resolved informally, the administrator must provide a written report of the informal resolution to the superintendent and the parents and retain a copy of the report at the school.
 The superintendent will share the informal resolution with the board of education and provide a copy to the state department of education.

-If the issues are not resolved informally with the building principal and/or the superintendent, the parents may submit a formal written complaint to the board of education by providing a copy of the complaint to the clerk of the board and the superintendent within thirty (30) days after the parent is informed of the incident.
+If the issues are not resolved informally with the building principal and/or the superintendent, the parents may submit a formal written complaint to the board of education by providing a copy of the complaint to the clerk of the board and the superintendent.

 Upon receipt of a formal written complaint, the board president shall assign an investigator to review the complaint and report findings to the board as a whole.
 Such investigator may be a board member, a school administrator selected by the board, or a board attorney.
-Such investigator shall be informed of the obligation to maintain confidentiality of student records and shall report the findings of fact and recommended corrective action, if any, to the board in executive session.
+Such investigator shall be informed of the obligation to maintain confidentiality of student records and shall report the findings and recommended action to the board in executive session.

 Any such investigation must be completed within thirty (30) days of receipt of the formal written complaint by the board clerk and superintendent.
-On or before the 30th day after receipt of the written complaint, the board shall adopt written findings of fact and, if necessary, appropriate corrective action.
-A copy of the written findings of fact and any corrective action adopted by the board shall only be provided to the parents, the school, and the state department of education and shall be mailed to the parents and the state department within 30 days of the board's receipt of the formal complaint.
+On or before the 30th day after receipt of the written complaint, the board shall adopt a report containing written findings of fact and, if necessary, appropriate corrective action.
+A copy of the report adopted by the board shall be provided to the parents, the school, and the state board of education.